Skolkovo Innovation Center: Transportation

 A new highway was opened connecting Skolkovo to the MKAD in June 2010.
-Railway transport will be available via Belorussky Rail Terminal and Kiyevsky Rail Terminal.
-A link to Vnukovo International Airport is also planned.

 Financing

 The innovation center was initially financed primarily from the Russian federal budget.
 However, over the years the amount of federal funding has decreased in relation to private sector funding.
 The center's 2010 budget was 3.9 Billion RUB.
-An additional 22 Billion RUB is planned for 2012 and 17.3 Billion RUB in 2013.
+An additional 22 Billion RUB was planned for 2012 and 17.3 Billion RUB in 2013.

 Clusters

 Skolkovo includes five "clusters" specializing in different areas.
 These include IT, Energy, Nuclear Technologies, Biomedicine and Space Technologies.